 - Baud rate: Baud rate is a setting for Modbus devices, NMEA talkers, and other devices.
-It is also known as symbol rate and modulation rate.
-The term roughly means the speed that data is transmitted.
 It is a derived value based on the number of symbols transmitted per second.
 Valid values are: 1200, 2400, 4800, 9600, 19200, 38400, 57600 or 115200.
-The default value for NMEA is 4800.
-The default value for Modbus communication is 19200. - Data bits: The numbers of data bits in each character can be 7 (for true ASCII), 8 (for any kind of data, as this matches the size of a byte) 8 data bits are almost universally used in newer applications.
-7 bits is only used on special occasions.
+The default value for NMEA is 4800 (Bd).
+The default value for Modbus communication is 19200 (Bd). - Data bits: The numbers of data bits in each character can be 7 (for true ASCII), 8 (for any kind of data, as this matches the size of a byte).
+8 Data bits are almost universally used in newer applications.
+7 Bits is only used on special occasions.
 Valid values are: 7 or 8.
 The default value for NMEA and Modbus communication is 8. - Stop bits: Stop bits sent at the end of every character allow the receiving signal hardware to detect the end of a character and to resynchronize with the character stream.
 Electronic devices usually use one stop bit.
 Valid values are: 1 or 2.
-The default value for NMEA and Modbus communication is 1.

-Parity: - Parity is a method of detecting errors in transmission.
-When parity is used with a serial port, an extra data bit is sent with each data character, arranged so that the number of 1 bits in each character, including the parity bit, is always ODD or always EVEN.
-If a byte is received with the wrong number of 1's, then it must have been corrupted.
+The default value for NMEA and Modbus communication is 1. - Parity: Parity is a method of detecting errors in transmission.
+When parity is used with a serial port, an extra data bit is sent with each data character, arranged so that the number of '1' bits in each character, including the parity bit, is always ODD or always EVEN.
+If a byte is received with the wrong number of '1's, then it must have been corrupted.
 However, an EVEN number of errors can pass the parity check.
-Valid values are: N (None), O (Odd) or E (Even).
+Valid values are: N ( None ), O ( Odd ) or E ( Even ).
 The default value for NMEA is N (None).
 The default value for Modbus communication is E (Even).

-2.5.2.6 Factory Reset (RESET)
+2.5.2.5 Factory Reset (RESET)